wiseman-timelord/NConvert-Batch/README.md

 - A slideshow window for after conversion was attempted in, Qwen3-Max and Grok, but both failed, 50/50 on the idea anyhow.

 ### Development:
 - Merge, "NConvert-Batch" and "NConvert-Bash", into "NConvert-GUI", with Dual-mode scripts.
 Includine introduction of ".\scripts\configure.py" for, globals and load/save config.
 Requiring the deletion of project "NConvert-Bash".
+This will not be able to be done until I have a Ubuntu setup again.
 - Rename "program.py" to "launcher.py", in order for the python scripts to sit next to each other neatly in the folder.

 ## DISCLAIMER: